 This circuit is laid out well and the network paths are readily visible at normal viewing.
 However, you are not able to clearly see whether all of the capacitors in the bank at the top are actually connected to the net since you cannot make out the nodes.
 One way to verify this would be to zoom in and enlarge the view.
 This is an option that can be used sometimes if you can keep the entire net within the enlarged view.

 If not, then you cannot be sure which pins on the IC are connected to the net.
 Another option is to select and highlight the net while maintaining the same view.
 This allows you to check the IC and capacitor connections simultaneously, as shown below.

 Schematic example with highlighted nets

 This view gives you the information needed and a clear view of the entire circuit.
 Moreover, properties information about the net or wire itself is available in the panel at the right.
 This is a simple and easy way to verify the net and its connections.

 Highlight Nets Simplifying PCB Design Too

 Today, most PCBs are comprised of densely packed components in a small area.
 More often than not, these boards contain SMDs and multiple signal layers, as shown in the example below.
 It is virtually impossible to accurately follow any trace for this layout without help.
-Fortunately, Altium Designer provides help in the form of the ability to highlight nets even when they extend to multiple layers.
+Fortunately, Altium provides help in the form of the ability to highlight nets even when they extend to multiple layers.